Geodesic clustering of zeros of Eisenstein series for congruence groups

+In a seemingly different direction, seminal work of Rudnick \cite{Rudnick} showed that zeros of cuspidal Hecke eigenforms of level $1$ equidistribute in $\Hh$ for the hyperbolic measure.
+This is proven by reduction to a mass equidistribution statement in the theory of automorphic forms; see also \cite{HolowinskySound} and \cite{Mato}.
+In this setup, Ghosh and Sarnak \cite{GS} have studied the distribution of zeros of such forms that lie exactly on the `vertical' geodesics $\Re(z)\in \{-1/2,0\} $; their number grows at least like $k^{1/4-\epsilon}$ (see also \cite{Mato2}) but $\Im(z)$ is unbounded as $k \rightarrow + \infty$.
 Very recently, Rudnick \cite{RudnickFaber} has shown that zeros of extremal modular forms (i.e., that have the maximal number of trailing zero Fourier coefficients for their weight $k$) accumulate, up to an error of $O(1/k)$, near a finite set of vertical lines in the standard fundamental domain.
-This appear to be the first example of a `geodesic clustering' result for such zeros tending to, but not lying on, finitely many geodesics.
+This appears to be the first example of a `geodesic clustering' result for such zeros tending to, but not lying on, finitely many geodesics.
 Since then, further such results on the clustering of zeros close to geodesics in the upper half plane have been obtained, see, e.g., \cite{Kimmel}, \cite{Raveh}.